Drive-Up COVID-19 Testing

 Rapid antibody test using lateral flow assay cassettes (tests for previous infection)

 Yes.
-Both tests are approved under the FDA Emergency Use Authorization program.
+All tests are approved under the FDA Emergency Use Authorization program.

 Does your facility provide testing for companies and employees?